 Innovation is the art of finding and overcoming challenges.
-Yet sometimes the challenges will find you as you work on your innovation strategy.
+Yet sometimes the challenges for innovation managers will find you as you work on your innovation strategy.
 Here are some of the key challenges for innovation programs across the business world in 2020.

 Lack of Leadership